tomjoht/documentation-theme-jekyll/pages/mydoc/mydoc_pages.md

 The mini-TOC requires you to use the `##` Markdown syntax for headings.
 If you use `<h2>` elements, you must add an ID attribute for the heading element in order for it to appear in the mini-TOC (for example, `<h2 id="mysampleid">Heading</h2>`.

 ## Headings

 Use pound signs before the heading title to designate the level.
 Note that kramdown requires headings to have one space before and after the heading.
+Without this space above and below, the heading won't render into HTML.

 ```
 ## Second-level heading
 ```

+**Result:**

 ## Second-level heading